AnnaWu23/AnnaWu23/README.md

 ---

-## 💻 What I do
+## 💻 What I Do

-- 🧠 Build AI-integrated pipelines using Cloud Tasks & Workflows
+- 🧠 Build AI-integrated pipelines using Cloud Tasks, Workflows, and async orchestration
-- 🛠️ Design scalable backend systems for virtual try-on and image generation
+- 🛠️ Design scalable microservices for tasks like virtual try-on and image generation
-- ⚙️ Experience with CI/CD, task queues, async architecture, and database optimization
+- ⚙️ Develop robust backend systems with CI/CD, task queues, timeout control, and performance tuning
+- 🗃️ Optimize database queries and schema design for large-scale AI workloads

 ---